The Bush Club, bushwalking in Sydney, Bush walking

 A wide variety of bushwalks is included in our program.
 The walks include:

-• an average of 30 walks each month
+• an average of over 30 walks each month

 • easy - hard pack walks from single overnighters to several days